-Director-General or Director-General, Food Administration may act in cases of emergency
+Director-General or Director-General, Food Administration may act in cases of emergency executed, the costs and expenses reasonably incurred in the execution of the work or act.

 83.-(1) In cases of emergency, the Director-General or Director-General, Food Administration may direct the immediate execution of any work or the doing of any act being any work or act authorised under this Act which is in the opinion of the Director-General or Director-General, Food Administration (as the case may be) necessary for public health or for the safety of the public.